Hollywood Road: Features

-Hollywood Road is filled with trinket and antique shops of all sorts: from Chinese furniture to porcelain ware, from Buddha sculptures to Tibetan rugs, from Japanese netsukes to Coromandel screens, from Ming dynasty ceramic horsemen and kitsch Maoist memorabilia.
+Hollywood Road is filled with trinket and antique shops of all sorts: from Chinese furniture to porcelain ware; from Buddha sculptures to Tibetan rugs; from Japanese netsukes to Coromandel screens; and from Ming dynasty ceramic horsemen to kitsch Maoist memorabilia.
 Previously known solely for antique shops, Hollywood Road has developed into a contemporary art district in Hong Kong.
-The first gallery to open was Plum Blossoms in 1987.
-From then on, many galleries opened in the area.
+The first gallery to open was Plum Blossoms in 1987, and many more have opened along the road since then.

 Man Mo Temple

-Man Mo Temple or Man Mo Miu (文武廟) is a common sort of temple for worshipping the Man Tai (文帝), Man Cheong and Mo Tai (武帝), Kwan Tai, to pray for good results in examinations in China.
-The one on the Hollywood Road was built in 1847.
-It has been managed by Tung Wah Group of Hospitals since 1908.
-It is a declared monument.
+Man Mo Temple or Man Mo Miu (文武廟) is a common sort of temple for worshipping the Man Tai (文帝), Man Cheong and Mo Tai (武帝), Kwan Tai, and to pray for good examination results.
+The temple on Hollywood Road was built in 1847, and functioned as a courthouse in the early years of the colony.
+It has been managed by Tung Wah Group of Hospitals since 1908, and is a declared monument.

 Central Police Station

 Central Police Station was the first police station in Hong Kong.
 The oldest structure within the compound is a barrack block built in 1864.
-It is a three-storey building constructed alongside Victoria Prison (see below).
-A storey was later added to the mass in 1905.
-In 1919, Headquarters Block facing Hollywood Road was constructed.
-Subsequently in 1925, the two-storey Stable Block was constructed at the northwest end of the procession ground and later used as a munitions store.
-The Police Station accompanied by the former Central Magistracy and Victoria Prison form a group of historical architecture representing law and order in Hong Kong.
+It is a three-storey building constructed alongside Victoria Prison.
+An extra storey was added in 1905.
+In 1919, the Headquarters Block facing Hollywood Road was constructed.
+1925 saw the construction of the two-storey Stable Block in the northwest corner of the procession ground – it was later used as a munitions store.